 Cut 6 long strips for each ear flap, slip it in between the 2 hdc2tog in row 7 of the ear flaps, and braid the long strips!

 Row 1: Sc in 2nd ch from hook and in each remaining ch across, turn—40 (46, 50) sc.

 Rows 2 and 3: Ch 1, sc in each sc across, turn.

 Honestly you could easily make this any length, just chain until your happy with the length front to back of the beanie.

 Cut approximately 600 (690, 750) 6-7 inches long.
 Holding 5 pieces together, fold the strands in half.
 Insert crochet hook, from RS to WS to RS again, around a stitch of the center row of Mohawk strip and into the folded strands.
 Draw the fold back around the stitch to the RS, forming a loop on the RS.
 Insert ends of strands into the loop and pull to tighten.
 Repeat this process to attach fringe to all of the sc in each row of Faux-hawk strip.
 Trim fringe to about 2-2 1/2 inches long.

 Once you’ve tied all the fringe on take a long piece of yarn and a needle and sew your faux-hawk strip onto the beanie!!
 I sewed down the center first then down each side to get it nice and snug!

 So have you made anything Orange lately?
-Come link up to this months Point of View – Theme – Orange!Don\'t miss out on new posts.
-Subscribe to Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
+Come link up to this months Point of View – Theme – Orange!Do NOT miss a single post.
+Subscribe to weekly recaps for Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Thank you for supporting Ashlee Marie when you shop!